iWinston/typeorm-plus/docs/faq.md

 It's not possible to add extra columns into a table created by a many-to-many relation.
 You'll need to create a separate entity and bind it using two many-to-one relations with the target entities (the effect will be same as creating a many-to-many table), and add extra columns in there.
+You can read more about this in [Many-to-Many relations](./many-to-many-relations.md#many-to-many-relations-with-custom-properties).

 ## How to use TypeORM with a dependency injection tool?